Frequently Asked Questions

 cats who patrol the grounds for mice and gophers.
 And

-we have two small but lively dogs who keep us all safe
+we have three small but lively dogs who keep us all safe

 from browsing deer, the mailman, and the UPS truck.
 They are a